Dhirenaade/sunbird-video-player-v2/README.md

 The build artifacts will be stored in the dist/video-player-v2.

-### Using the Sunbird-PDF-Player for development
+### Using the Sunbird-video-Player for development

-    ng serve [will deploy the pdf player demo app http://localhost:4000]
+    ng serve [will deploy the video player demo app http://localhost:4000]

 Directory Structure :
  - video-player-v2. [ Sunbird video player library ]